magello-group/salesforce-to-teamtailor/README.md

 | SFID_CUSTOM_FIELD_ID | ID of the custom field used for the salesforceid.
 This can be obtained through an API call to: https://api.teamtailor.com/v1/custom-fields |
 | TEAMTAILOR_BASE_URL | Base url to the company on teamtailor, e.g. https://app.teamtailor.com/companies/ABCD-ABCab12 |

+# Deploy functions to Azure through Rider with Azure toolkit

+### Prerequisites

+* You need to have Azure CLI installed and be logged in to Magello workspace (make sure you have rights to view resources in the right subscription).
+* You also need to have Azure Toolkit for Rider.

+### Deploy

+Create a new `Run configuration`, under `.NET Publish` choose `Azure - Publish Function App`, select `Use Existing Function App` and make sure `magellosalesforceteamtailor` app is selected.
+Save the configuration and press run.
+Rider will now build the function app and deploy the functions as a .zip-file to Azure.

+*Important to note* - Rider decided to change the worker runtime (from `dotnet-isolated` to `dotnet`) everytime I made a new deploy which stops the
+Functions from running completely, a work-around for this is to go to the Function App in Azure portal click on `Configuration` under `Settings` and setting the variable `FUNCTIONS_WORKER_RUNTIME` to `dotnet-isolated` manually.
+Don't forget to save!
+This should restart the functions automatically, but sometimes I had to manually start the functions again, this can be done on the `Overview`-page.

 # TODO

 * Import changeset to production